roitberg-group/lammps-ani/cumolfind/README.md

 - Users can define the molecules of interest in a custom database.
 - The program searches for these molecules in each frame of the trajectory.
 This is done by initially fragmenting the data to identify subgraphs, and then determining if these subgraphs match any molecules in the user's database.
 - The identified molecule information is saved in a dataframe for easy post-analysis.
-The dataframe includes the following headers: frame, local_frame, hash, formula, smiles, name, atom_indices, time.

 ## Environment Setup: